 And it is a generation which thirsts for change.”

-This particular part of his speech certainly had many in the conference hall wondering which generation they belonged to.
+This particular part of the Miliband generation speech certainly had many in the conference hall wondering which generation they belonged to.
 In or out.
 Inside or outside.
 Too old?

 One list in particular was simply a spoken bullet list:

 “Here is our generation’s paradox: the biggest ever consumers of goods and services, but a generation that yearns so much for the things that business cannot provide.

 His generation speech contained plenty of “new generation” speak.
 Just like Tony Blair in the 1990s Ed Miliband is developing a sense for his own words and phrases: